terranblake/StaTap/README.md

 #StaTap

 <ul>
-<li>Android application that uses real-time data, input by the user, to create a statistical analysis of the current game and all past games that have been logged in the application</li>
+<li>Android application for basketball that uses real-time data, input by the user, to create a statistical analysis of the current game and all past games that have been logged in the application</li>
 <br>
 <li>Created by the Olathe South Senior CaSE program class of 2014-2015</li>
 </ul>